Back to top

 JFace also provides helper classes to effectively manage your system resources, like colors, images and fonts.

-In addition JFace provides Preferences and Preference pages, Wizards and Dialogs.
-It also contains functionality to support icon decorations and input help for SWT controls.
+In addition JFace provides support for handling preferences, preference pages, wizards and dialogs.
+It also contains functionality to support icon decorations and user-input help for SWT controls.

 JFace Data Binding is a framework which connects properties of objects.
 It is typically used to synchronize fields of the user interface with properties of model objects and allows you to include validation and conversion in this synchronization process.

-2. Resource Manager for Colors, Fonts and Images
+2. JFace resource manager for Colors, Fonts and Images

-An instance of the LocalResourceManager class is created with a reference to a Composite.
-If this Composite is disposed, the resources created by the LocalResourceManager will also be disposed.
+An instance of the LocalResourceManager class is created with a reference to a Control.
+If this Control is disposed, the resources created by the LocalResourceManager are also disposed.

 new LocalResourceManager(JFaceResources.getResources(), composite);